 Mosquito Pass is one of the highest mountain passes in the state of Colorado.
-It can only be accessed by an unpaved 4×4 road nicknamed “The Highway of Frozen Death,” and serves as a boundary between Lake and Park County.
+It’s a dangerous route that can only be accessed by an unpaved 4×4 road nicknamed “The Highway of Frozen Death”.
+It serves as a boundary between Lake and Park County.

 The summer journey through Mosquito Pass requires a challenging route full of steep grades and scary narrow cliff faces.
 The pass had a rich history long before any modern road was established.